45 °F / 8 °C

 Alcudia is a port town in the Spanish autonomous territory Balearic Islands.
 The town covers a total area of approx 60 km2 (23 mi2) and has population around 3,000.
 The port is located on the northern coast of Majorca Island.

-- Alcudia is a resort mainly popular with families.
-Most of Alcuda's hotels are in Port d'Alcudia and Platja d'Alcudia along the 14 km (8,7 ml) long beach which stretches to Can Picafort.
-The old town in Alcudia is surrounded by a medieval wall and features many houses from the 13th-century.
+Alcudia is a resort town mainly popular among families.
+Most of its hotels are in Port d'Alcudia and Platja d'Alcudia along the 14 km (9 mi) long beach which stretches to Can Picafort.
+The well-preserved Old Town is surrounded by a medieval wall and features many houses from the 13th-century.
 Outside the town walls, there are remains of a Roman town with an amphitheater.
 North of Alcudia is the 19th-century built bullring (bullfighting arena).

 Port Alcudia cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Alcudia, Majorca Island, Spain.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.